fynv/ThrustRTC/README.md

 ```

 A significant difference between ThrustRTC and Thrust C++ is that ThrustRTC does not include the iterators.
 All operations explicitly work on vectors types.
-Working-ranges can be specified using begin/end parameters.
+There are adaptive objects that can be used to map to
+a sub-range of a vector instead of using the whole vector.

 ## Quick Start Guide